Rhosinjay-cyb/Azure-Firewall/README.md

 ## Results (Screenshots)

 With the completion of the security configurations.
 The next task is to test the firewall.
-This will require logging into the earlier depolyed VMs and then establishling a connection with the web browser on the VMs to observe if traffic will be blocked/allowed as specified in the firewall policy.
+This will require connecting remotely to the earlier depolyed VMs and then establishling a connection with the web browser on the VMs to observe if traffic will be blocked/allowed as specified in the firewall policy.

 The following images show the procedures to connecting remotely to the VM in the HR-subnet via RDP.
 Note: Recall that this connection was possible with the DNAT rule, and the connection to the VM is through the firewall public IP.
 Hence the firewall public IP and the destination port is specified to enable a connection to the VM (in this case, HR-VM)